 8. Graphics Enhancement and Systems

-This objective covers alignment and composition as well as enhancing images and text as well as Repetition, Leading lines, Scale/hierarchy, Contrast, Focus and blank or White space.
+This objective covers alignment and composition as well as enhancing images and text as well as Repetition, Leading lines, Scale/hierarchy, Contrast, Focus and White space.

 - Manage colours and gradients.